A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Registering a death

-If the person died in Rutland, you need to register the death at Rutland Register Office within five calendar days of their death.
+If the person died in Rutland, you need to register the death at Rutland Register Office.

-Most deaths are registered by a relative of the deceased.
+Most deaths are registered by a relative or partner of the deceased.

-If there are no relatives, other people who may be able to register the death are:
+If there are no relatives or partner, other people who may be able to register the death are:

 • someone present at the death